 Last year I was made redundant from my job and I took that as a sign and ran with it.

 Since then I have built my website, Instagram, taken on ambassadorships, written paid blog posts and sponsored content.
-I have also written ebooks and my latest one is currently free (DOWNLOAD NOW) if you want to learn how to grow heaps of food from cuttings.
+I have also written ebooks and gardening worksheets (CLICK HERE) if you want to learn how to grow your own thriving edible gardens.
 I have also been busy working away on my membership site and I will be launching that very soon!
 So make sure you hit sign up to my website to get notified when it opens.
 I will be opening it at a discount rate for founding members.
 The membership site will be all about how to grow, cook, preserve and start living more sustainably no matter whether you have a garden or not!

 My goal is to build a community of like-minded people to share knowledge, learning to grow real food, save seeds, propagate & swap and trade those for other plants.
 I hope you join me on this adventure.
 I’m so excited for what is to come!